Do welding rods go bad? The short answer is yes.

 Stick electrodes are consumable and melt during the process, whereas TIG electrodes (the tungsten) do not disintegrate.

 Theoretically, welding is a pretty straightforward process.
-However, getting a perfect weld is hard because there are so many variables that can affect the results.
+However, getting a perfect weld is hard because there are so many variables that can affect the results including poor arc starts or the rod sticking to the workpiece.

 Having proper and effective equipment to carry out your welds is an important requirement for getting the best results.